digint/btrbk/README.md

     volume /mnt/btr_backup
       subvolume myhost_sync
         snapshot_name        myhost

-        snapshot_preserve_daily    14
-        snapshot_preserve_weekly   20
-        snapshot_preserve_monthly  all
+        snapshot_preserve    14d 20w *m

-This will produce daily snapshots `/mnt/btr_backup/myhost.20150101`, with retention as defined with the snapshot_preserve_* options.
+This will produce daily snapshots `/mnt/btr_backup/myhost.20150101`, with retention as defined with the snapshot_preserve option.

 Note that the provided script: "contrib/cron/btrbk-mail" has support for this!